Automate

 The plumbing's done.
 Adding sales orders after invoices, or claim forms after KYC, reuses the same intake, review and posting pattern.
 You roll on at the pace you can absorb.

 A model output is a candidate value, not a fact.
-Here's how we keep bad data away from the ledger.
+Confidence checks and review rules keep bad data away from the ledger.

 Confidence per field